When to Repair vs. Replace Your Roof: A Guide for Wisconsin Homeowners

 A reputable contractor should be able to tell you: “Can my roof last one more season?”
 If the answer is no, they should be able to explain exactly why.
 Be sure to get more than one opinion.

 Still unsure?
-A reputable contractor should be willing to price out both options — repairs and full replacement — and clearly explain the pros, cons, and long-term implications of each.
+A reputable contractor should be willing to price out both options: repairs and a full replacement.
+They should clearly explain the pros, cons, and long-term implications of each.
 You deserve a full picture to make an informed decision.

 Need Help Deciding Between Roof Repair or Replacement?